samus42/shattered-throne-solo/part2-long-fight.md

 ## The first drop
 Make sure you drop on that first rock outcropping on the left, then shoot the invisible Taken Minotaur from up top.
 Feel free to potshot the other Taken as well, but they're slightly easier to hit once you drop down after eliminating the invisible Minotaur.

 Immediately pull out your sniper rifle and shift to the left.
-Take out everyone you can see.
+Take out everyone you can see, yes including the Taken Paperboy.
+He knew the risks.
 There will be some Taken that will shield, so you'll have to wait them out.
 There's also another invisible guy up there, so try to take it out as well.

 ## Hallway to the staircase
 Look carefully at all the rocks and alcoves here, you'll going to make use of it.
 Make your way up the staircase then IMMEDIATELY turn right and start shooting.
 There is a Centurion there.